jagatheeswarans/tic_tac_toe_game_over_the_network/README.md

 # tic_tac_toe_game_over_the_network
-This repository contains the source code for a 2 Player Networked Tic Tac Toe Game developed in Python3.
+This repository contains the source code for a 2 Player Networked Tic Tac Toe Game developed in Python3 using Sockets.

 To run the application: